 Nevada Northern Railway Museum

 Board at Avenue A & 11th Street for a variety of steam and diesel excursions through eastern Nevada’s scenic desert landscape.
 The Ghost Train of Old Ely, a 14-mile, 90-minute excursion to the ghost towns of Lane City and Keystone passes through one of the few curved railroad tunnels in the world.
 The Hiliner diesel trip runs one hour and 45 minutes in the opposite direction 22 miles to the McGill copper ore smelter.
-Other excursions include the Ely After Dark —an evening train with wine and hors d’oeuvres, combination steam and diesel runs, a July Fourth barbecue and fireworks train, a Christmas Train all decorated in lights, and a photographer’s special.
+Other excursions include the Ely After Dark—an evening train with wine and hors d’oeuvres, combination steam and diesel runs, a July Fourth barbecue and fireworks train, a Christmas Train all decorated in lights, and a photographer’s special.
 Dress appropriately to ride behind the coal-burning 1910 Baldwin locomotive.
 Reservations are required to learn how to operate a steam locomotive ($300-$500) or a diesel ($l50-$250).
 Trains run Sat. and Sun., Memorial Day-Labor Day.
-Nevada Northern Railway Museum, P.O.
-Box 150040, East Ely, NV 89315-0040; (702) 289-2085.
+Nevada Northern Railway Museum, East Ely, Nev., (702) 289-2085.

 Nevada State Railroad Museum